 Microsoft revealed that 1.2 million Microsoft accounts were compromised in January 2020 from Malicious Attackers.
-They also said that over 99.9% of these users did not have MFA enabled which could have secured the majority of attacks.
+They also said that over 99.9% of these users did not have multi-factor authentication enabled which could have secured the majority of attacks.
 Approximately 80% of the compromised accounts were compromised from either Password Spray or Credential Stuffing attacks.

 In a Password Spray Attack, the attackers try commonly used passwords to authenticate into lots of accounts.
 Microsoft has observed a 1% success rate on average.